heysokam/confy/readme.md

 # confy: Buildsystem for GCC, MinGW and Nim
 Comfortable compiler configuraton tool.
-Inspired by SCons, without the baggage of Python.
+Inspired by SCons, but without the issues of a typeless language.
 Aims to be ergonomic, readable and have a minimal/simple syntax.
 Behaves as a library.
 It builds your own binary that runs the compilation commands.
 Comes with sane defaults.